 Cryptocurrency and blockchain services experience the highest rates of fraud.
 The most likely cause for this is the nature of promotional activity in the sector, which usually involves “airdrops” or free money campaigns that give fraudsters a high incentive to cheat the system.
 This is why velocity abuse is seven times more likely to happen than suspicious behavior.

 The most common form of velocity abuse is when a customer is attempting to verify themselves multiple times after being previously approved.
 This can be done with the same identification document or with different customers using the same device.

 Our crypto industry clients also see forms of suspicious behavior unique to the sector, such as users appearing under the influence and sessions accessible from more than one country and device, suggesting scamming.

 Farming is also uniquely prevalent, where the same user repeatedly submits sessions of other people in the same settings, usually with the portrait pictures taken by someone else.
 Known fraud in the form of printed photos is also common, as well as slideshows in the video.

 Because cryptocurrency is built on the principles of anonymity and decentralization, introducing identity-based security measures might be faced with high resistance.
 However, Know Your Customer (KYC) compliance laws will soon apply to many forms of cryptocurrency services, particularly exchanges and wallet services that include the use of fiat currencies.

 With the regulatory environment gaining momentum, it is recommended that cryptocurrency and blocktech companies implement identity verification as soon as possible to minimize the friction that will occur as a result of the transition.

-Part 2 of this identity fraud report will be released in 2020, including data from the period of July to December 2019.
 Keep your eyes on our blog and social channels for more news in identity verification and fraud prevention tips.